kode-konveyor/.github/profile/README.md

-# Making coding a real profession, producing rock solid code, accessible for people with average level of skills, while coders can choose where, what, and how much are they work.
+# Making coding a real profession, producing rock solid code, accessible for people with average level of skills, while Coders can choose where, what, and how much are they work.

 ## Wait, programming is a real profession, innit?